Tractors in India: VST Tillers

 VST Tillers was set up in 1967 in Bangalore, India.
 In collaboration with Mitsubishi Agricultural Machinery of Japan, they manufacture 18HP tractors under various brands, including Mitsubishi-Shakti, Shakti, Eurotrac-VST and Euro-Trac.
 They have been exported to Asia, the Middle East, Europe and the USA.
+In 2020, VST and Zetor set up a joint venture to manufacture tractors in India under the VST-Zetor brand.

-Previous Indian Tractor Companies
+Previous Indian tractor companies

 Tractor companies that did not survive and were not acquired by other companies are:

 Auto Tractors Ltd., Pratapgarh

 Established in 1979, Auto Tractors Ltd. (ATL) had a manufacturing plant at Pratapgarh, Uttar Pradesh, and were making tractors with 28 bhp Leyland engines.
 It was established with 40% state money and the remainder an IDBI Bank loan.
 Production began in September 1981, but with severe supply problems and an outmoded product they only produced 2,380 tractors in their nearly ten years of existence.
 This was less than the projected production for the first two years alone.
 The company and assets were sold to automaker Sipani in 1991, who focused on producing diesel tractor engines (at over five times the rate of ATL themselves) but built some tractors as well.

 After having been liquidated, the last of the company assets were offered for sale by the Uttar Pradesh state government in 2008.